If there is one constant in the ever evolving world of SEO, it’s that strong backlinks are great for your site.

 What makes a good backlink?

-Good backlinks are what you want – but how do we qualify exactly what we mean by ‘good’?
+Quality backlinks are what you want, but how do we qualify exactly what we mean by ‘quality’?

 Context is crucial here, so relevancy is a more important factor.
-A small online fashion retailer gaining a link by an authoritative engineering website (or vice versa) is not necessarily a strong backlink.
-A fashion blog with a middling DA might actually be far better.
+A small online fashion retailer earning a link from an engineering website with a DA of 80 is not necessarily a strong backlink.
+A non-competing trainer brand with DA 55 could be a much more impactful backlink in terms of relevance, authority and target audience.

 What makes a bad backlink?